 Periods of residency or practice outside California, whether the periods of residency or practice are temporary or permanent, will toll the probation period but will not toll the cost recovery requirement, nor the probation monitoring costs incurred.
 Travel outside of California for more than 30 calendar days must be reported to the Board in writing prior to departure.
-Respondent shall notify the Board, in writing, within 14 calendar days, upon his/her return to California and prior to the commencement of any employment where representation as an optometrist is/was provided.
+Respondent shall notify the Board, in writing, within 14 calendar days, upon his/her return to California and prior to the commencement of any employment where representation as an [optometrist/registered dispensing optician/spectacle lens dispenser/contact lens dispenser registration] is/was provided.

-Respondent's license shall be automatically cancelled if Respondent's periods of temporary or permanent residence or practice outside California total two years.
-However, Respondent's license shall not be cancelled as long as Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two year period shall begin on the date probation is completed or terminated in that state.
+Respondent's [license/registration] shall be automatically cancelled if Respondent's periods of temporary or permanent residence or practice outside California total two years.
+However, Respondent's [license/registration] shall not be cancelled as long as Respondent is residing and practicing in another state of the United States and is on active probation with the licensing authority of that state, in which case the two year period shall begin on the date probation is completed or terminated in that state.

-13. LICENSE SURRENDER
+13. [LICENSE/REGISTRATION] SURRENDER